 Today nearly 95% of consumers read reviews before making a purchase. (source)

-Which means, having a lot of positive reviews and little negative reviews will result in more money for your business.
+This means, having a lot of positive reviews and little negative reviews will result in more money for your business.

-This is how it works:
+This is how our process works:

 1. Notification is sent to the client after the job is completed: